staccDOTsol/binanceMarketMaker/README.md

 2. Place your Binance API key and secret in binance.js

-3. Optionally change the targetSpread, targetVolDiv, targetVolMult, targetOrderSizeMult
+3. Optionally change the targetSpread, targetVolDiv, targetVolMult, targetOrderSizeMult, maxOrder

 4. Install NPM and Node